SubochevaValeriya/SubochevaValeriya/README.md

 ## Technology Stack

 ### Languages
-  Сonstantly use and try to develop my knowledge ❤️:
+  Сonstantly use and try to improve my knowledge ❤️:
       ![Golang](https://img.shields.io/badge/-Golang-333333?style=flat-square&logo=golang&logoColor=3776AB)

   Know some basics (took small courses and taught at the university):